-This month's selected sea level station (tide-gauge) with long record, updated to December 2018
+This month's selected sea level station (tide-gauge) with long record, updated to December 2022

-Maldives (Indian Ocean) monthly tide gauge data from PSMSL Data Explorer.
+Juan Fernandez monthly tide gauge data from PSMSL Data Explorer.
 The blue dots are the individual monthly observations, and the purple line represents the running 121-month (ca. 10 yr) average.
 The two lower panels show the annual sea level change, calculated for 1 and 10 yr time windows, respectively.
 These values are plotted at the end of the interval considered.
-Last month shown: December 2022.